Research IT Services

 - Pre/Post Award

 Research IT is partnering with AWS to host this series of training workshops.
-Take advantage of this unique opportunity to learn directly from an AWS Solutions Architect about leveraging AWS for research computing.
+Take advantage of this unique opportunity to learn directly from an AWS Solutions Architects about leveraging AWS for research computing.
 Whether you’re a researcher, faculty member, or graduate student, this session will help you optimize your research workflows using AWS services.

-January 22, 2026, 11am - 1pm
+April 23, 2026, 11am - 1pm

 SDSC 408